Help Center

 Free members get 1 lease check; Sharelet Plus members get unlimited.

-It finds verified places, tells you whether a price is fair, drafts an intro message to a host, and answers any question about how Sharelet works — deposits, cancellations, memberships, verification, and more.
+It finds verified places, tells you whether a price is fair, drafts an intro message to a host, and answers any question about how Sharelet works: deposits, cancellations, memberships, verification, and more.
+The full, listing-aware Virtual Assistant is part of Plus, Host Pro, and Operator; free members get a lighter version that answers how-Sharelet-works questions but doesn't pull live listings.

-Host Pro adds one-paragraph applicant fit summaries, a warm auto-decline drafter, and a fraud shield that scores applicants for risk (off-platform-payment language, copy-pasted notes, or brand-new unverified accounts).
-The AI never judges protected characteristics.
+Host Pro adds one-paragraph applicant fit summaries, Applicant ranking (a 0–100 fit score with a reason for each applicant), Autofill (invite the verified renters who match your room), a warm auto-decline drafter, and a fraud shield that scores applicants for risk (off-platform-payment language, copy-pasted notes, or brand-new unverified accounts).
+The ranking never judges protected characteristics.

 Safety & scams